 Sandie is passionate about individuals and communities finding their voice and exercising choices and has worked in the public sector for many years leading on service transformation and performance improvement including work with Central and Local Government, the NHS, Fire and Rescue Service, Police and Crown Prosecution Service and the Third (voluntary) Sector.
 She also worked on a voluntary basis as a mentor to chief executives in the Third Sector as part of the LDA’s ‘Leaders Together’ scheme.

-Sandie has a BA Honours (Oxon) in Politics, Philosophy and Economics (2:1), a Diploma in Management Studies, an MSc in Research and Social Analysis and an MA with Distinction (Tavistock and Portman NHS Trust) in Consulation and the Organisation: Psychoanalytic Approaches.
-She is now in the third year of a Professional Doctorate in Consultation and the Organisation (Tavistock Clinic, endorsed by the University of East London), which is designed to equip professional organisational consultants to meet the complex needs of organisations in the private and public sectors; to develop a culture of original applicable research informed by professional practice; and to augment the theoretical base of the profession.
+Sandie has a BA Honours (Oxon) in Politics, Philosophy and Economics (2:1), a Diploma in Management Studies, an MSc in Research and Social Analysis and an MA with Distinction (Tavistock and Portman NHS Trust) in Consulation and the Organisation: Psychoanalytic Approaches as well as a PhD in Consultation and the Organisation (Tavistock Clinic, endorsed by the University of East London), designed to equip professional organisational consultants to meet the complex needs of organisations in the private and public sectors; to develop a culture of original applicable research informed by professional practice; and to augment the theoretical base of the profession.